Injured in a Truck Accident?

 Why Are Truck Accidents More Serious Than Other Types of Accidents?

 When a large truck collides with a passenger-sized car, the outcome can be disastrous.
 The sheer size of these commercial vehicles alone contributes to the extensive damage that truck accidents can result in.
 Truck accident victims often suffer serious injuries that can shatter their lives and the lives of the people they love the most.
-The Phoenix truck accident lawyers at Hirsch & Lyon Accident Law P.L.L.C. know far too well just how life-changing a trucking accident can be.
+Hirsch & Lyon Accident Law P.L.L.C. knows far too well just how life-changing a trucking accident can be.
 Our lawyers have decades of collective experience assisting people who have suffered devastating injuries because of a trucking accident.

 Common Types of Truck Accidents